rimantasrickus/plentymarkets-merchant-gateway/meta/documents/user_guide_en.md

 ## Installation
 + Please refer to [plentyKnowledge](https://knowledge.plentymarkets.com) in order to learn how to install plugins.
-+ After performing the configuration steps described below you should be able to perform some tests with your keypair for the sandbox mode.
++ In order to test the configuration described below please use a test keypair so the plugin will run in sandbox mode
 + Once you are satisfied with the configuration, you can replace the keypair with one for live mode to use the module productively

 ## Configuration